revel/revel.github.io/manual/tool.md

       --historic-run-mode    If set the runmode is passed a string not json --historic-build-mode  If set the code is scanned using the original parsers, not the go.1.11+ -X, --build-flags=         These flags will be used when building the application.
 May be specified multiple times, only applicable for Build, Run, Package, Test commands
-      --gomod-flags=         These flags will execut go mod commands for each flag, this happens during the build process
+      --gomod-flags=         These flags will execute go mod commands for each flag, this happens during the build process

 Available commands:
   build